gnicol/GitSwarm/perforce_swarm/doc-ce/ci/enable_or_disable_ci.md

 Two things to note:

 1. Disabling GitLab CI affects only newly-created projects.
-Projects that had it enabled prior to this modification, continue to work as before.
+Projects that had it enabled prior to this modification continue to work as before.
 1. Even if you disable GitLab CI, users are still able to enable it in the project's settings.